 Whenever fellow travelers asked me where I’m from, to which I replied Romania, the usual responses were ‘Oh, land of vampires!
 I’ve never been but want to go see Dracula’s Castle!’ or ‘I’ve never been, but I heard it’s beautiful!
-Any suggestions on what to visit?’.
-Soon enough I realized that HRH Prince Charles does a better job at promoting his beloved Transylvania (where he owns two guesthouses!) than local authorities do.
+Any suggestions on what to visit?’
+Soon enough, I realized that HRH Prince Charles does better at promoting his beloved Transylvania (where he owns two guesthouses!) than local authorities do.

-So it’s up to us, locals, to do our part and tell people about our country’s beauty and some of its best attractions – and the list is quite long!
+So it’s up to us, locals, to do our part and tell people about our country’s beauty and some of the best Romanian destinations.
+And the list is quite long!

 Sitting at the crossroads between Western culture, Balkan spirit, and Oriental influences, Romania is a melting pot of cultures, customs, and influences from neighboring countries.

-Going for a walk in Romanian cities can take you from modern skyscrapers to medieval or Belle Époque times, while young crowds gather in trendy coffee shops and bars.
-Lets hit five sights in Romania that you just can’t skip.
+Going for a walk in popular cities in Romania can take you from modern skyscrapers to medieval or Belle Époque times while young crowds gather in trendy coffee shops and bars.
+Let’s hit five top Romania sights that you can’t skip.

-Outside of major cities, you’ll see unspoiled landscapes with rolling hills dotted with traditional villages where locals live is as they did 50 years ago.
-And going deeper into the country you’ll be met by the dramatic Carpathian Mountains home to a rich wildlife and the largest brown bear population in Europe.
+Outside of major cities, you’ll see unspoiled Romania scenery with rolling hills dotted with traditional villages where locals live as they did 50 years ago.
+And going deeper into the country, you’ll be met by the dramatic Carpathian Mountains, home to rich wildlife and the largest brown bear population in Europe.

 Did I mention the plot-twisting history we had?
-The large number of castles and citadels will speak for that!
+A large number of castles and citadels will speak for that!

-Really, for those of you who’ve never been to Romania – there’s a big surprise in store for you!
-And for those returning – you already have a taste of Romania and therefore should know there’s so much more to discover!
-To help you plan your next trip, here are 5 of Romania’s best sights you should consider visiting:
+Really, for those of you who’ve never been to Romania and wondering what to visit in Romania, there’s a big surprise in store!
+The number of famous Romanian points of interest is huge.
+And for those returning, you already have a taste of Romania and should know there are many things to see in Romania!
+To help you plan your next trip, here are five of the best places to visit in Romania you should consider.

-If it weren’t for the Dracula myth boosting Bran Castle’s popularity, Corvin (Hunyadi) Castle would surely be the #1 medieval attraction in Romania!
+If it weren’t for the Dracula myth boosting Bran Castle’s popularity, Corvin (Hunyadi) Castle would surely be Romania’s #1 medieval attraction!
 This gorgeous Gothic-Renaissance jewel is no less than 600 years old and is one of the best-preserved castles in Europe.
-No wonder Huffington Post named it as ‘one of the ten most fairytale-like constructions of this kind in the world.’
+No wonder Huffington Post named it ‘one of the ten most fairytale-like constructions of this kind in the world.’

 This medieval fortress was used as a residence by feudal lords and belonged to the famous Corvin dynasty that ruled Hungary and parts of Transylvania.